 Thesis students must submit their completed thesis project and paper and receive approval, indicated by signature of the Advisor and the Chairperson.

-The deadlines for submitting completed theses are:
+The deadlines for submitting completed Thesis projects and project documentation to the department are:

 The third week of April for May graduates.
+The first week of December for February graduates.